 Brexit is of course about far more than trade.
 It will also mean a profound shift in the UK’s migration regime.
 In fact, work-related migration from the EU halved in the five years running up to Brexit – a trend that has been accelerated by the pandemic.
 But the impact of this shift in migration on sectors that rely heavily on migrant labour, such as food manufacturing, warehousing and scientific research, are yet to be fully felt.

 The UK’s changing place in the world will require a major reallocation of labour and capital, away from the sectors that are no longer competitive in EU trade, and towards the domestic market and non-EU trade.
 It is critical for UK prosperity that the new jobs and firms that emerge are productive, thereby enabling the UK to remain internationally competitive and supporting the living standards of UK residents.

-The Economy 2030 Inquiry will explore the impact of these post-Brexit changes on people, places and firms, and investigate how the government can best use both its existing policy tools and its new powers over competition policy, trade policy and many areas of product and labour market regulation to drive inclusive, economic growth.
+The Economy 2030 Inquiry explores the impact of these post-Brexit changes on people, places and firms, and investigates how the Government can best use both its existing policy tools and its new powers over competition policy, trade policy and many areas of product and labour market regulation to drive inclusive, economic growth.